Caesaryang/Caesaryang.github.io/_posts/2017-04-17-Sales-Tax-in-the-United-States.md

 Executive Summary
 ------------

-Even though details of sales tax may vary from country to country, the phenomenon that VAT, or value-added tax,  has become a global taxation method can be seen over the last half century.
+Even though details of sales tax may vary from country to country, the phenomenon that VAT, or value-added tax, has become a global taxation method can be seen over the last half-century.
 The number of countries that adopted VAT has grown from less than 10 countries in the late 1960s to 166 countries worldwide today (OECD, 2016).
 However, such tax reform would even be trickier in the U.S. since it requires a thorough transformation of the country’s multiple levels of tax authorities and abolition of the current sales tax system.
-The three main reasons why the U.S. is unlikely to replace sales tax with VAT are its dissipated structure of tax authorities, history and politics, and social efficiency.
+The three main reasons why the U.S. is unlikely to replace sales tax with VAT are its dissipating structure of tax authorities, history and politics, and social efficiency.

 > The U.S. policymakers have found it tempting to consider the VAT, but no one seems to be able to muster
 > the courage to call it by its real name